Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

-We develop over the limitations of existing methods, formalizing a framework to study correlations in network scenarios, which remains operational to use.

-The causal structure of a triangle quantum network scenario with mixed state is fundamentally different from pure states.
-Learning a mixed state distribution requires the individual response functions of the observer to have more degrees of freedom, as the qubit systems it sends to either of its observers in the triangle scenario are not identical.
-This makes inner approximating distributions from pure states numerically different from less symmetric cases of mixed states or with added noise.
+The causal structure of the triangle quantum network scenario with mixed states is fundamentally different from that of pure states.
+Learning a mixed-state distribution requires the individual response functions of the observer to have more degrees of freedom, as the qubit systems it sends to either of its observers in the triangle scenario are not identical.
+This makes inner approximating distributions from pure states numerically different from less symmetric cases of mixed states or the cases with added noise.

-Taking the states as separable for a local model with each source sending the separable state to two of the parties, the density matrices can be represented by a fully separable model.
+Assuming that in a fully separable local model each source emits a bipartite state whose eigenvectors are product states, the corresponding density matrices admit separable spectral decompositions given by: